-- 17. Rowan Craigie (Craigie) was: - (a) from the beginning of the Relevant Period to 28 February 2017, Managing Director and Chief Executive Officer of Crown; - (b) from the beginning of the Relevant Period to 28 February 2017, a member of the Risk Management Committee (being a Crown board sub-committee with delegated responsibility for the oversight of risk management and internal controls of major risks) and the Responsible Gaming Committee of Crown; - (c) an officer of Crown during that time, within the meaning of s 9 of the Corporations Act and ASX Listing Rule 19.12; - (d) from the beginning of the Relevant Period to 22 March 2017, a director of Riverbank; and - (e) from the beginning of the Relevant Period to 22 March 2017, a director of Southbank.
+- 17. Rowan Craigie (Craigie) was: - (a) from the beginning of the Relevant Period to 28 February 2017, Managing Director and Chief Executive Officer of Crown; - (b) from the beginning of the Relevant Period to 28 February 2017, a member of the Risk Management Committee (being a Crown board sub-committee with delegated responsibility for the oversight of risk management and internal controls of major risks) and the Responsible Gaming Committee of Crown; - (c) from the beginning of the Relevant Period to 28 February 2017, an officer of Crown within the meaning of s 9 of the Corporations Act and ASX Listing Rule 19.12; - (d) from the beginning of the Relevant Period to 22 March 2017, a director of Riverbank; and - (e) from the beginning of the Relevant Period to 22 March 2017, a director of Southbank.